An interactive time capsule that uses sound, light and mist to amplify forgotten voices in the Victoria and Albert Museum.

 Example of prison records used to produce the historical fiction script.

 Art installation in use.

-Words and work by Jack Hardiker.
-Thanks to Julia Brackenbury, Emily Candela, Eric De Visscher, and the V&A.
+(Co-created with Julia Brackenbury.
+Thanks to Emily Candela, Eric De Visscher and the V&A)